When was asbestos banned in the UK?

 In the UK, asbestos was fully banned late on in the year 1999.
 On that basis, many people tend to use the cut-off date of 2000.

-From November 1999 in the UK it was illegal to buy, sell, import or export any materials containing asbestos.
+From late November 1999 in the UK it was illegal to buy, sell, import or export any materials containing asbestos.
 Many parts of Europe also banned asbestos around this time, and Europe has been ahead of the game when it comes to banning asbestos, particularly when compared to countries like Canada and the USA.

 Asbestos first started coming to the UK around the late 1800’s and the use of the material grew rapidly after the second world war.